 The built environment has contributed to and advanced public health and safety since the era of 2200 BCE when Hammurabi, the founder of the Babylonian Empire, proclaimed the “Code of Hammurabi.”
 This code called for construction of “firm houses” that would not collapse on their owners and for the imposition of severe penalties on constructors whose buildings collapsed.
-This Transdisciplinary Problem Solving course will discuss issues in the US and within a global context of housing, healthy communities, sustainable design, environmental quality, and occupational health and safety.
-Working directly with the St. Louis community, students will prepare a health impact assessment (HIA) for the new Brown School building project.
+This Transdisciplinary Problem Solving course discusses issues in the US and within a global context of housing, healthy communities, sustainable design, environmental quality, and occupational health and safety.
+Working directly with the St. Louis community, students prepare a health impact assessment (HIA) for the new Brown School building project.
 Semester: Spring- annually.
-Prerequisite: Co-requisite for MPH Program Students: S55 MPH 5005 or permission of instructor.
-Additional Info: Community partners include Washington University and Habitat for Humanity. *Note- partners change each year.
+Prerequisite: Co-requisite for MPH Program Students is S55 MPH 5005 or permission of instructor.
+Additional Info: Community partners include: Washington University, Habitat for Humanity.
+Note- partners change each year.

 Barbara Levin & Charles Brown, S60 SWCD 5077